Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 If music in general is your love (as well as buses, of course), then you can experience the Rock ‘n’ Roll Legends tour!
 You’ll get to see some of the Beatles’ sights, but you’ll also be able to enjoy the places made famous by The Sex Pistols, Van Morrison, Eric Clapton, and so many more.
 This is a truly magnificent experience day for those who have music in their souls.
 And you get to travel by bus with a knowledgeable tour guide – a definite bonus!

-How about this?:Grab a ticket to ride the magical mystery tour bus.
+Try this for size:Grab a ticket to ride the magical mystery tour bus.
 Perfect for Beatles fans of all ages.

 Getting out and about and exploring the places in which we live (or those new to us) is exciting and exhilarating, and when we could do it on foot, making the most of what’s around us, then it is even better.
 No peering through car windows, or buying expensive train tickets; walking is the ultimate way in which to enjoy the world at large, and everything in it.